 – Michael Carroll, author of Awake at Work, The Mindful Leader and Fearless at Work

-Nagy’s day job is currently devoted to serving higher education institutions for whom she crafts strategic website content, conducts interviews with incredibly smart GenZ students (who keep her honest), and tells impactful stories about remarkable faculty and trailblazing research.
-In the field of higher ed, Nagy has worked in virtually every aspect of marketing, publicity, and communications including work on press campaigns, web content, viewbooks, radio and TV ads, emails, and brochures as well as full-length academic manuscripts.
+My day job is currently devoted to working for a college–crafting strategic website content, conducting interviews with incredibly smart students and telling impactful stories about remarkable faculty and trailblazing research.
+In the field of higher ed, I have worked in virtually every aspect of marketing, publicity, and communications including work on press campaigns, web content, viewbooks, radio and TV ads, emails, and brochures as well as editing full-length academic manuscripts.

 Here is a link to the 2019 article in Scientific American: